Key Lime Pie Bars

 - Remove from heat.

-- With mixer running, stream hot sugar syrup into egg whites.
+- With mixer running on medium speed, stream hot sugar syrup into egg whites.

 - Beat until cool.